 To give an idea of the absolute impunity with which race haters operated, consider the case of the first Hispanic American journalist to be killed in the line of duty.
 Narciso Gonzales was headed home from his job at The State newspaper in Columbia, South Carolina on Jan.
 15, 1903, when he was shot by then-Lt.
 Gov. James Tillman.
 Gonzales had opposed Tillman’s unsuccessful candidacy for governor and had called him a “debaucher,” “blackguard” and a “proved liar.”
 Tillman was tried for the murder and acquitted, although he was carrying two loaded weapons, and the victim was unarmed.

-Often enough, black reporters working for the black press had the job of bearing witness, said Roger Witherspoon.
+Often enough, black reporters working for the black press had the heartbreaking job of bearing witness to lynchings, said Roger Witherspoon, a black editor and author of Martin Luther King, Jr.: To The Mountaintop (Doubleday, 1985).
 “The hard part was staying long enough to record most of the horrors and bear witness to the atrocities, and leaving before the crowd’s blood lust added the reporters to the flames.
 Leaving was difficult.
 They could only hope that the victim was too far gone or blinded (gouging the eyes out or burning them out was a favorite) to notice that they were, truly, alone.”

 Stereotypes and cartoonish caricatures were the only ways that white audiences saw black Americans in the movies until the 1940s and 50s.
 “Early depictions of African American men and women were confined to demeaning stereotypical images of people of color.
 During the first decades of the 20th century, many films depicted a nostalgic and idealized vision of life in the antebellum South,” said historians at the Duke University Libraries.
 Until the 1980s, the true artistic spirit of African American cinema was found only in black films.